Mysterium 2022 will be held in Denver, CO on August 12-14.

 If you are renting a car from the airport, then once you’ve taken the train to the terminal and grabbed your checked bag (if any), head outside to the transportation area and walk out to Island 4.
 Board the shuttle for your car rental agency.
 Note: there are a couple toll roads in the Denver area, but you will not need to take them to reach Mysterium’s location, so if the rental agency asks if you want to pay for a toll pass, you can decline.
 If you are planning to stick around afterwards, you may need one, depending on your destination.
 The main toll roads are E-470 and the Northwest Parkway, which you’d take back to the airport if you were to come from the South (in the direction of Colorado Springs) or North (in the direction of Boulder and Fort Collins).

 Denver’s Union Station is served by Amtrak’s California Zephyr, which travels through gorgeous scenery, particularly between Grand Junction and Denver.
 Once you arrive, the easiest way to the hotel is via light rail.
-Follow signs to the A Line and buy your ticket.
-The fare is $3, and a ticket is good for 3 hours.
-Alternatively, if you plan to ride multiple times, you can purchase a day pass for $6 good for unlimited rides for that day.
-Take the A Line to Central Park station.
+Follow signs to the A Line and take that to Central Park station.
 From there it’s about a mile to the hotel.
 You can either walk or take the hotel-provided shuttle.
-We’ll have more information about arranging a shuttle pickup closer to Mysterium.
+See “Hotel Shuttle” below for more information.

 The address of the hotel is 3333 Quebec Street, Denver, CO 80207.
 See the Parking section above for details on parking during Mysterium.